leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Operational Semantics

-We adapt the operational semantics from § \ref{An Operational Semantics for the Interpreter} to the interpreter defined in Step 1.
+We adapt the operational semantics from [](#an-operational-semantics-for-the-interpreter) to the interpreter defined in Step 1.
 First, we change the notion of values:

 \begin{center}
 \begin{tabular}{rcll}